‘Their rabid lust for human flesh created an epidemic’

-Apparently unaware it was an Italian exploitation movie on cannibalism, he soon lost interest when made aware but had already signed and committed to the picture.
+Allegedly unaware it was an Italian movie about cannibalism, he soon lost interest when made aware but had already signed and committed to the picture.
 He has claimed never to have watched the movie and was fine with its banning in the UK, claiming it was foul and in bad taste.
 It is also claimed that Saxon’s subdued performance in the picture was due to his recent divorce and financial strain thereof.

 Buy DVD: Amazon.co.uk

 “Margheriti’s film is hugely enjoyable, packed full of memorable moments and rounded off with a super-groovy soundtrack.
 Italian exploitation flicks don’t come much better than this.
 But don’t expect high production values or stunning dialogue.
 This is simply Italian cheese at its finest – nothing more, nothing less.”
 Digital Retribution ”

 “From beginning to end, the excitement barely lets up, with explosions and fighting almost constantly … Cannibal Apocalypse is also very well made, with interesting characters, a tight plot and great camera work, putting it head and shoulders above many similar movies.”
 The Spinning Image